To get rental insurance or not to get rental insurance?

 Now that you have the basic information of car rental insurance, you need to make the best decision for your own personal circumstances.
 If you have full coverage insurance that includes rental cars, getting supplemental insurance is less of a must.

 However, if you only have liability insurance, do not have insurance at all, or have insurance that does not cover all the fees discussed above, obtaining some form of supplemental insurance for your rental is best.
-You can even look into short-term auto insurance.
 If you'd rather be safe than sorry, getting the added protection can prevent unforeseen incidents from causing out-of-pocket expenses.